hathibelagal-dev/instantpolyglot/docs/eng/Turkish.md

 ### Nouns

 Turkish nouns are relatively simple compared to many other languages.
-They do not have grammatical gender, and there's no need for articles (like "the" or "a" in English).
+They do not have grammatical gender, and there's no need for articles (like “the” or “a” in English).

 #### Cases